open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/research/guide/submitter-guide/index.md

 Your submission will be reviewed by a panel of 3–5 ONM volunteer reviewers.
 You'll receive confirmation and an estimated timeline for decisions.

+> Note: Submissions that do not meet the basic requirements (e.g., scope, clarity, or compliance with the Definition of Open) may be desk rejected without further review.
 ## Review Criteria

 Projects are evaluated based on our official [Review Criteria](/neuromorphic-computing/research/guide/review-criteria/), which prioritizes openness, impact, clarity, and reproducibility.